open-ephys-plugins/pulse-pal-output/README.md

 ## Attribution

-This plugin was originally developed by Mark Schatza in the Translational NeuroEngineering lab at the University of Minnesota.
-It is now being maintained by the Allen Institute.
+This plugin was originally developed by Josh Siegle at MIT.
+It was significantly enhanced by  Alessio Buccino, Mikkel Lepperod, and Svenn-Arne Dragly at the University of Oslo.
+It is now being maintained at the Allen Institute.